automl/DAC4RL/README.md

 # DAC4RL
-DAC4RL track of the DAC4AutoML competition at AutoML Conf
+DAC4RL track of the DAC4AutoML competition at AutoML-Conf.

 ## Getting Started
 ```